-According to the Jillian Michaels, protein improves leptin sensitivity, allowing the person to feel fuller more quickly.
+According to the Ange James, protein improves leptin sensitivity, allowing the person to feel fuller more quickly.
 Good sources of protein include meat, dairy, legumes and nuts.

 - Consider taking an omega-3 supplement such as fish or flaxeed oil.
 Omega-3 fatty acids increases leptin by increasing the processing of glucose.